 Oocytes are obtained as for IVF.
 A single sperm is injected into each oocyte to avoid fertilization by abnormal sperm.
 The embryo is then cultured and transferred as for IVF.

-In 2014, over two thirds of all ART cycles in the US involved intracytoplasmic sperm injection.
+Intracytoplasmic sperm injection is involved in about two thirds of ART cycles in the US.
 There is no benefit to using intracytoplasmic sperm injection in couples with low oocyte yield or advanced maternal age.
 If a couple's infertility involves the woman, > 30 of these procedures must be done to make one additional pregnancy likely.
 Thus, the additional costs and risks of intracytoplasmic sperm injection must be considered when deciding whether to use it.